 The MOU at Part 10.2.1(B)(i)(a) requires that each NOI receive a legal sufficiency review and determination prior to publication.
 Following REM and SEO review, the SEO submits the draft NOI to LAW for a legal sufficiency review and determination.
-The LAW statement documenting completion of the legal sufficiency review and determination is included in the region project file for privileged communications.
+Communications with LAW and legal advice are confidential and are maintained in a separate file for privileged communications, which is not available for consultant, public, or agency distribution or review.
+When all legal comments have been appropriately addressed, LAW provides a memorandum documenting that the legal sufficiency review has been completed.
+The LAW memorandum documenting completion of the legal sufficiency review is included in a non-confidential folder of the project file.